ElinaLastovska/StudentApp/README.md

 It will add Tutor automatically by the ID that you give (If it exists) but students in the list `studentsAttending` you can add later!

 #### And finally you can add a student.
-To add Student you need to indicate `studentName` and `studentName` as String values, as shown in json example.
+To add Student you need to indicate `studentName` and `studentSurname` as String values, as shown in json example.

 > ID generates automatically by H2

 ```
 {
   "studentName": "string",
-  "studentName": "string"
+  "studentSurname": "string"
 }
 ```
 And it will save to the H2 student object ->